Board-Certified Urologist

 The ERSPC trial estimated that for every prostate cancer death prevented by screening, approximately 3 men were overdiagnosed — diagnosed with and treated for cancers that would never have harmed them [8].
 This number has improved with the adoption of MRI-first pathways and active surveillance, but overdiagnosis remains a real concern.

-The counterpoint: Prostate cancer is still the second leading cause of cancer death in men in many Western countries.
+The counterpoint: Prostate cancer is still the second leading cause of cancer death in American men.
 The men who die from it are predominantly those diagnosed late, with high-grade or metastatic disease.
 Early detection of clinically significant cancer — Gleason 7 or higher (Grade Group 2+) — genuinely saves lives by allowing curative treatment before the disease spreads.

 The balance: The goal of modern screening isn’t to find every cancer.
 It’s to find the dangerous ones early while avoiding detection of the harmless ones.
 The MRI-first approach has moved us significantly in this direction, but it’s not perfect.
 This is exactly why screening must be a shared, informed decision — not a reflexive box-ticking exercise.